This guide provides the procedures for migrating home directories from File Servers to OneDrive for Business.

 The diagram below provides a high-level overview of the steps involved in migrating a large number of home directories.
-The key difference for this type of migration scenario is that this requires an Azure subscription, and the use of the BitTitan UploaderWiz utility to upload the home directories to Azure, before they can be migrated into the OneDrive for Business accounts using MigrationWiz.
+The key difference for this type of migration scenario is that this requires an Azure subscription, and the use of the BitTitan UploaderWiz utility to upload the home directories to Azure before they can be migrated into the OneDrive for Business accounts using MigrationWiz.
 It also uses a combination of a PowerShell script and a CSV file, which automates the building of the MigrationWiz projects, with all of the Advanced Options preset.
 There is also no need to create endpoints in MSPComplete prior to running MigrationWiz, because the PowerShell script automates the creation of the endpoints on the first run, and includes checks for subsequent runs so that it can use the existing endpoints that were created from the first run.

 Prepare Azure Environment

 Note: This step is optional, but it is useful in order to provide the customer with up-front storage costs ahead of time.
 Read the Estimate Azure Storage costs for migrations article for more information.

-- Create an Azure storage account, and take note of the Storage Account Name and the Primary Access Key: in Azure, from the storage screen, click on Manage Access Keys at the bottom of the screen.
+- Create an Azure storage account, and take note of the Storage Account Name and the Primary Access Key: in Azure, from the storage screen, click Manage Access Keys at the bottom of the screen.
 These need to be entered into the authorizationsettings.csv file under the columns of the same name.
 We recommend that you create an Azure Storage Account in the same Microsoft data center as the Destination Office 365 tenant.

-Note: We recommend that you perform these steps from a domain-joined computer, when logged in with local admin rights.)
+Note: We recommend that you perform these steps from a domain-joined computer when logged in with local admin rights.

 - Map a network drive to the home directory root folder on the file server.

-Prepare the Destination Office 365 Environment
+Prepare the Destination Environment

-Upload Files to Azure (Note: These steps are performed from the machine that was prepared for PowerShell and UploaderWiz)
+Note: These steps are performed from the machine that was prepared with BitTitan PowerShell and UploaderWiz

 - If migrating home directories in batches, then from Windows Explorer, go to the mapped network drive for the file server.
 Under the home directory root folder, create a directory named staging_batch.
 Copy the batch of home directories that will be migrated, into this staging_batch directory.
 When running UploaderWiz, this is referred to as -rootpath.